lgreat/cucumber/README-deployment.txt

 maven -Dmaven.test.skip=true tomcat:install
 (or tomcat:reload or tomcat:remove)

+Note: runinng tomcat:install also copies CVS files over to target/gs-web/ so that you can edit JSP files in the exploded war without redeploying.

 3. To deploy, you'll need to have the certificates installed on your system.

 Currently it's in this folder: